Kasey Kahne: Personal life

-Kahne and his former girlfriend Samantha Sheets became parents on October 13, 2015, to a son named Tanner.
+During most of his time in NASCAR, Kahne preferred to keep his personal life private and rarely revealed any details aside from his racing career.
+Although he has not married, Kahne and his former girlfriend, Samantha Sheets, became parents to a son on October 13, 2015.
 The couple is known to have an amicable relationship following their split sometime before 2018.

-Kahne began dating Amy Long, a former reporter, in 2020.
-Kahne and Amy are expecting twin girls in late 2023.
+Later, Kahne began dating Amy Long, a former sports reporter, in 2020.
+Kahne and Amy had a baby girl in early 2023.

 Film and television

 Kahne was featured in the premiere episode of the 2006 Biography Channel series Driven to Win.
 This 30-minute program covered Kahne's childhood and entry into NASCAR, as well as his 2004 Rookie of the Year season and his first win in 2005.
 He was also featured in two episodes of the second season of NASCAR 360 on the FX Network.

-Kasey Kahne Racing, NASCAR Media Group and Motorsports Management International partnered to produce the 2009 release, "The Rise of Kahne."
-This 90-minute biographical profile features interviews with Kahne, his family and other NASCAR personalities.
+Kasey Kahne Racing, NASCAR Media Group, and Motorsports Management International partnered to produce the 2009 release, "The Rise of Kahne."
+This 90-minute biographical profile features interviews with Kahne, his family, and other NASCAR personalities.
 Footage covers the stock-car racer's open-wheel roots and successes leading up to his June 2009 win at Infineon Raceway, his first for Richard Petty Motorsports.
 The DVD also shows his work with the Kasey Kahne Foundation and his own sprint car race team.

-Kahne's No. 9 Dodge Dealers car appeared in the 2005 Disney film Herbie: Fully Loaded, with Kahne as one of the four drivers who boxed Herbie in and pummeled him in the final race.
+Kahne's No. 9 Dodge Dealers-sponsored car appeared in the 2005 Disney film Herbie: Fully Loaded, with Kahne as one of the four drivers who boxed Herbie in and pummeled him in the final race.
 He is mentioned by name by one of the race announcers.

 In 2010, Kahne made a brief appearance in the music video "Smoke a Little Smoke" by Eric Church.